micropython/micropython/docs/mimxrt/quickref.rst

 current drawn from the battery is ~20µA, which is rather high.
 A CR2032 coin cell will last for about one year.

+Note: In v1.23.0 the support for subseconds was removed.
+When reading the RTC, 0 will be returned as value for subsecond, When setting the RTC time, the subsecond field is ignored.
+The RTC itself does not provide a microsecond value.

 SD card
 -------